SanazSafaei/price-catalog/README.md

 ```

 ## Test Section
-Here is the report of test coverage of current project.
+Here is the report of test coverage of the current project.

 | Name                             |    Stmts |     Miss |   Cover |
 |--------------------------------- | -------: | -------: | ------: |